sizovs/sizovs.github.io/_posts/2022-07-13-on-working-solo.md

 Nothing is as refreshing as watching your bank account balance dip.
 When you're solo, you don't need a burndown chart.
 Your bank account is the best reflection of how much *value* you have delivered.

-I don't think engineers really appreciate what they have.
+Today everybody is bashing their employers and teaching them how to live. **I don't think engineers really appreciate what they have.**

 - When working in a company, you can learn new tech and have fun **at no risk** while also enjoying a **high stable salary**.
 Companies are absorbing all risks and inefficiencies of our decisions.
 Not to mention marketing, sales, accounting, training...